Grokzen/pykwalify/README.md

     'min' means 'min-inclusive'. (a < b)
     'max-ex' means 'max-exclusive'. (a >= b)
     'min-ex' means 'min-exclusive'. (a <= b)
+    This works with map & seq, str, int
-    Type seq, map, bool and any are not available with range
+    Type bool and any are not available with range

 length:
     Range of length of value between max/max-ex and min/min-ex.
 Only type str and text are available with length